 The lilac color is truly something unique.
 It looks like a both a blue and brown.
 There are many names for this color, including silver, isabella (in Dobermans) or fawn (in Kelpies).
 Whatever you want to call it, the lilac is a gorgeous color on a Border Collie.

 Like with the other base colors, there are several variations of the lilac color.
 Depending on the genes that the dog possess, you can have a lilac tri color, lilac merle or even a lilac tricolor merle.
-All these are much more rare and harder to breed, but there are Border Collies with these beautiful coats.
+All these are much more rare and harder to breed.

 10. Sable Border Collie

-Though sable is an officially recognized Border Collie color, they are relatively rare.
-Still, there are breeders that breed them and potential owners that seek them.
+Although “sable” is an officially recognized Border Collie color (according to the AKC), they are relatively uncommon.
+But even so, there are breeders that will breed for them because there are potential owners that still seek them.

 Sable is when the hair on the coat has different shades of color.
 In other words, there are more than one color on the hair.
-For instance, the root color is generally black, whereas the tip of the hair can be a light brown.
+For instance, the root color is generally black, whereas the tip of the hair can be a light brown or tan.

 This sable is more of a pattern than a specific color.
-With that said, the sable pattern can be seen on many different base colors of the Border Collie.
+That being said, the sable pattern can be seen on a wide variety of Border Collie base colors.
 For example, a black, blue, chocolate or lilac base can have the sable pattern.

 11. Red Border Collie

 Red Border Collies have not always been popular, no matter where you’re at in the world.
 In fact, this dog was extremely rare until recently.
 Despite this, the color red is still a recognized color in the America, and there will still be breeders that sell them.

 As you may have guessed, red is a recessive gene.
 Likewise, two copies of the red gene is needed to create such a color in these dogs.
-Breeding two red Border Collies will get you a litter of only red puppies.
+Breeding two red Border Collies will get you a litter of red puppies.